Azure API Management Token Limit Policy: Controlling AI Token Consumption Per Consumer

 Enter Agentic Orchestration.
 This isn’t just another buzzword.
 It’s a profound shift, an evolution that takes the core principles of SOA and infuses them with intelligence, dynamism, and a remarkable degree of autonomy.
 For the seasoned integration architect and engineer, this isn’t about replacing what we know—it’s about enhancing it, elevating it to a new plane of capability.

 Cast your mind back to the golden age of SOA.
-For those of us in the Microsoft ecosystem, this meant nearly two and a half decades with BizTalk Server—our workhorse, our battleground, our canvas.
+For those of us in the Microsoft ecosystem, this meant nearly two and a half decades with BizTalk Server as our workhorse, our battleground, our canvas.
 We diligently crafted composite services using orchestration designers, adapters, and pipelines.
 Others wielded BPEL and ESBs, but the principle was the same.
 Our logic was clear, explicit, and, crucially, deterministic.

 If a business process required validating a customer, then checking inventory, and finally processing an order, we laid out that sequence with unwavering precision—whether in BizTalk’s visual orchestration designer or in BPEL code: